Starting at the castle, passing the Black Rabbit pub and wetlands, ends at a tea room and return by train.

 Stunning, cliff top walk to sandy beach with views of Ramsey Island.

-Cycle along an old railway line and stop for a brief spell at the witchcraft shops.
+Cycle the old railway line and stop for a brief spell at the witchcraft shops.
 Cycle hire next to the railway station.

 Experience the forest's best cycle paths and stop for lunch at the Bakehouse.
 Cycle hire next to the railway station.